Can you eat keto as a vegan? I believe you can. These vegan keto hacks will make your transition to a low-carb lifestyle an easy one.

 6. Keto Vegan Ice Cream

 Who says you have to give up ice cream when going low-carb?
 Not me that’s for sure!
-There are several brands of keto vegan-friendly ice cream that will satisfy your cravings without blowing your macros or net carb intake for the day: This brand is my personal favorite!
-I tried every flavor and they’re all delicious!
+There are several brands of keto vegan-friendly ice cream that will satisfy your cravings without blowing your macros or net carb intake for the day!
 You can even add a little peanut butter or use the mint flavor to make yourself a low-carb vegan mint chocolate chip sandwich with a hot cup of coffee.

 7. Keto Vegan “Milk” Shakes

 Shakes are the way to go if you’re struggling with vegan breakfasts.
 Try making your own healthier version of the typical milkshake by using unsweetened almond milk (or any other nut milk), avocado (for creaminess), cacao powder (for flavor), vanilla extract, stevia, and ice cubes.
 This will give you the same feel as a dairy-loaded shake but it’s actually something that’s good for you!